Skip to main content

 How the property is used How to work out what GST you can claim

-• All of the property is rented out.
+• The whole property is rented out.

 • No private use.